 I began with chemotherapy, which involved two drugs.
 I was supposed to have three cycles and move on to surgery, but after the second cycle, the doctors took tests that showed that the drug was not as effective as they thought, so they switched to other drugs.
 Chemo with these drugs was supposed to go on for four cycles.

 But in October, I came home one day and felt breathless and decided to lie down for some time.
-Even after lying down for a while, I felt a burning sensation in my chest, and I had a port put in that area for the medications and tests, and it made me wonder if I had a blood clot, which was a severe issue.
+Even after lying down for a while, I felt a burning sensation in my chest, I had a port put in that area for the medications and tests, and it made me wonder if I had a blood clot, which was a severe issue.

 I immediately went to the hospital, and they put me on blood thinners while taking scans.
-The reports showed that cancer had spread to my spine.
+The reports showed that the cancer had spread to my spine.
 After this, I was put on three more cycles of chemotherapy, and the doctors decided not to go ahead with the surgery because the chemo had already spread.

 I made sure I got out of the house and walked daily.
 It helped my mental and physical health.
 Another thing that is very important to me is my faith, and I believe that God can heal.
 Even with all the people I initially told about the disease, their first reaction was, I will pray for you.
 That was reassuring to me and, in a way, gave me the strength I needed.